material-motion/material-motion/concepts/plan-execution-pattern.md

 Separating plans of motion from their execution is important because:

 - It allows execution to occur in a separate, potentially non-blocking context.
-- It enables design tooling and engineering to communicate in a language that isn't strictly code.
+- It enables design tooling and engineering to communicate in a language that isn't code.

 ### A plan of motion